WeTrustPlatform/loca-ethlet-cli/README.md

 ## To Be Improved in a Near Future
 - Even though the datafile flag supports all the complex use cases, it's a hassle for simple day-to-day use such as transferring ERC20 tokens.
 Introducing a new flag, let's say template, which only requires users to input smart contract address, method's name, and parameters.
 The ABI can be fetched on etherscan.

-- More actions such as transfer ETH.

-- GUI tools.
+- GUI tools (in-progress).

-- Sign transactions with hardware wallet.
+- Sign transactions with hardware wallet (in-progress).

 ## License